Vicentesan/how-to-jwks/README.md

 -  Middleware to verify JWTs using your JWKS
 -  Admin routes to rotate or revoke keys

 Feel free to open issues or send pull requests to improve this.
-This is just a basic starting point — let’s build on it!
+This is just a basic starting point.
+Let’s build on it!